Home run: Back-to-back

-When two consecutive batters each hit a home run, this is described as back-to-back home runs.
-It is still considered back-to-back even if both batters hit their home runs off different pitchers.
+When consecutive batters hit home runs, it's referred to as back-to-back home runs.
+The home runs are still considered back-to-back even if the batters hit their home runs off different pitchers.
 A third batter hitting a home run is commonly referred to as back-to-back-to-back.

-Four home runs in a row by consecutive batters has only occurred eleven times in the history of Major League Baseball.
+Four home runs in a row have only occurred eleven times in Major League Baseball history.
 Following convention, this is called back-to-back-to-back-to-back.
 The most recent occurrence was on July 2, 2022, when the St. Louis Cardinals hit four in a row against the Philadelphia Phillies.
 Nolan Arenado, Nolan Gorman, Juan Yepez, and Dylan Carlson hit consecutive home runs during the first inning off starting pitcher Kyle Gibson.

 On June 9, 2019, the Washington Nationals hit four in a row against the San Diego Padres in Petco Park as Howie Kendrick, Trea Turner, Adam Eaton and Anthony Rendon homered off pitcher Craig Stammen.
 Stammen became the fifth pitcher to surrender back-to-back-to-back-to-back home runs, following Paul Foytack on July 31, 1963, Chase Wright on April 22, 2007, Dave Bush on August 10, 2010, and Michael Blazek on July 27, 2017.

 On August 14, 2008, the Chicago White Sox defeated the Kansas City Royals 9–2.
 In this game, Jim Thome, Paul Konerko, Alexei Ramírez, and Juan Uribe hit back-to-back-to-back-to-back home runs in that order.
-Thome, Konerko, and Ramirez blasted their homers off Joel Peralta, while Uribe did it off Rob Tejeda.
-The next batter, veteran backstop Toby Hall, tried aimlessly to hit the ball as far as possible, but his effort resulted in a strike out.
+Thome, Konerko, and Ramirez hit their home runs against Joel Peralta, while Uribe did it off Rob Tejeda.

 On April 22, 2007, the Boston Red Sox were trailing the New York Yankees 3–0 when Manny Ramirez, J. D. Drew, Mike Lowell and Jason Varitek hit consecutive home runs to put them up 4–3.
 They eventually went on to win the game 7–6 after a three-run home run by Mike Lowell in the bottom of the seventh inning.
 On September 18, 2006, trailing 9–5 to the San Diego Padres in the ninth inning, Jeff Kent, J. D. Drew, Russell Martin, and Marlon Anderson of the Los Angeles Dodgers hit back-to-back-to-back-to-back home runs to tie the game.
 After giving up a run in the top of the tenth, the Dodgers won the game in the bottom of the tenth, on a walk-off two-run home run by Nomar Garciaparra.
 J. D. Drew has been part of two different sets of back-to-back-to-back-to-back home runs.
-In both occurrences, his homer was the second of the four.
+In both occurrences, his home run was the second of the four.